OMO-NOSA/delivery-bot/README.md

 A minimal, production-ready REST API to define and trigger simple CI/CD pipelines, plus a utility CLI.
 Execution is simulated (no real Docker/ECR/Kubernetes) but models realistic interactions and logs.

+## Technical Design Assumptions

+- Only Github repository is used within the Organization for the IDP
+- Data received from users is not to be trusted and must undergo rigorous validation
+- Some operations might take time to complete, requiring a design that handles delayed data loading or asynchronous response.
+- That users will expect data in standardized, easily consumable formats like JSON
+- Pipelines are simple and linear; orchestrations/fan-out/fan-in weren’t required
+- Developers Experience is Key
+- Execution is simulated; logs mimic real steps.
+- In-memory store for this exercise.

+## Limitations

+- Did not get to implement basic Auth for the APIs
+- jobs execute as async tasks inside the API process; a restart kills in-flight runs (no queue/worker)

 ## Features
 - REST API (FastAPI) with OpenAPI docs at `/docs`
 - Endpoints to create, list, get, update, delete pipelines; trigger runs; fetch run status/logs